Tsurugaoka Hachimangu Shrine in Kamakura

 Facts & Figures

 The beautiful Tsurugaoka Hachimangu Shrine in Kamakura is a must-see on your visit to the city near Yokohama.
 It is the most notable and most important Shinto shrine within the former political center of Japan.
 The huge shrine complex has the status of an Important Cultural Property and can be reached via a long street (Wakamiya Oji) with three torii gates (Ichi-no-Torii, Ni-no-Torii, San-no-Torii) starting near Yuigahama Beach and going right through the city center.
-Japan Rail Pass Buy now and Save >
+Best Hotels in Kamakura Experience the Ultimate Japanese Hospitality at a Hotel in Kamakura.

 The shrine is dedicated to Hachiman, a guardian deity for warriors/samurai and the well-being of people.
 The shrine serves as the venue of most of the local festivals, like the Hatsumode (1st shrine visit of the new year), Setsubun, Iris Festival, Firefly Festival, Tanabata, Reitai Matsuri, Cricket Festival and many more.
 It is not unusual for it to be crowded throughout the year.
 Kamakura Hachimangu acted as a Hachiman shrine as well as a Tendai Buddhist temple which helps to explain why it is designed in typical Japanese Buddhist architecture.
 Tsurugaoka Hachimangu Shrine’s main features are Hongu (Main Hall ), a Maiden (Lower Worship Hall), a Treasure House, and a secondary shrine.
 The shrine is one of the most visited attractions in Kamakura.
 For example, after New Year's Day, more than 2 million people come to this place.
 My tip: To avoid the crowds come here in the early morning hours and enjoy the quiet atmosphere.